majorlue/pelops-bot/README.md

 ###### `/submit` command

-Players can use this command to contribute information to the project, allowing anyone else to use it later that week.
+Players can use this command to contribute information to the project, allowing **anyone else** to use it later that week.
+All servers share the same data, so someone can contribute from one server and, if approved, that information will be available in all other servers.

 The command allows submitting **floor guardians**, **stray monsters**, **chest count** and **puzzles** information for a specified Tower theme and floor.
 This only allows singular inputs for simplicity sake, however.
 The bot does make the process easier by offering static choices or autocompletion (eg. for guardians/strays).

 Submissions follow an approval process.
 This means that `/tower` or `/keys` will not reflect submissions immediately.
 Submissions must be **approved manually** by a moderator before floor information is publicly modified.
 This is to ensure information accuracy, and to prevent people who want to troll.

+I will be marking select players as an 'Approved Contributor', to ease the process along.
+These players will **skip the approval process entirely**, so they can more quickly modify Tower information for others.
+Similar to the approval process, however, players will be added manually.
+It'll be a trust thing =)

-If you'd like to help with moderation feel free to reach out to Major#1005 on Discord.
+If you'd like to help with moderating submissions, or to become an Approved Contributor feel free to reach out to Major#1005 on Discord.
 Help is very, very appreciated <3

 ### GitHub Issues